weslo/weslo.github.io/README.md

 # weslo.github.io
-The game design and development portfolio of Weslo, High Warlord of Yes And Games.
+The game design and development portfolio of Wes Rockholz.